intlify/srvmid/packages/elysia/README.md

 ### Translation

-If you want to use translation, you need to install plugin.
-As a result, `locale` property and `traslation` function will be extended in Elysia Context:
++If you want to use translation, you need to install plugin.
+As a result, `locale` property and `translation` function will be extended in Elysia Context:

 ```ts
 import { Elysia } from 'elysia'